32732Nikitha/Astra-Karma-Phase2-submission/README.md

 3. **Behavioral anomaly detection** with historical baselines
 4. **Automated claims triage** based on risk bands
 5. **Geospatial correlation** linking location, incident, and claims data
+6. **Pandemic and War situation** During large-scale disruptions such as pandemics, climate events, or socio-political disturbances, gig workers face significant income volatility due to the lack of responsive financial protection systems.
+While designing the system, we intentionally chose not to include direct income coverage, as it does not reflect the practical and scalable realities of gig work environments.
+Income patterns in the gig economy are highly variable and influenced by multiple external factors, making precise loss compensation complex and unreliable.
+Instead, our approach focuses on parametric triggers and predefined payouts, ensuring faster, transparent, and dependable support during disruptions.
+This makes the solution more realistic, implementable, and aligned with real-world constraints.

 ---